Anita Vandenbeld

 Anita M. Vandenbeld MP (born December 3, 1971) is a Canadian politician, who was elected to represent the riding of Ottawa West—Nepean for the Liberal Party of Canada in the House of Commons of Canada in the 2015 Canadian federal election.
-She was re-elected in the same riding in 2019, and re-elected in 2021.
+She was re-elected in the same riding in 2019, in 2021 and in 2025.
 Vandenbeld currently serves as Parliamentary secretary to the Minister of International Development.

-Education and early life
+Early life and career

 Vandenbeld was born and raised in Calgary, Alberta, in the neighbourhood of Bowness.
 She attended Assumption School and graduated from St. Francis High School in 1989.
 As a teen she worked as a page at the Bowness branch of the Calgary Public Library.

 Vandenbeld's parents were immigrants from the Netherlands who built their own log home, in which she spent her early childhood.
 Her father was born in Deventer, the Netherlands in 1940 at the beginning of World War Two.
 In 1945, Herman Vandenbeld got his first candy from Canadian soldiers during the Liberation of the Netherlands.
 His family were union leaders who were part of the Dutch underground resistance during World War Two.
 His grandfather and uncle were political prisoners at the Herzogenbusch concentration camp "Kamp Vught".
 He was the eldest of a working-class family who arrived at Pier 21 in Halifax in 1960 with all their worldly possessions, including the bed that he slept in for 52 years of marriage to Anita's mother, Maria.
 He worked as a labourer for several years in Calgary before starting his piano tuning business which he ran with his wife Maria for 40 years.
 Vandenbeld's mother Maria was a kindergarten teacher who immigrated from the Netherlands at the age of 19.
 She met Anita's father while boarding with his family in Calgary.